tonikelope/coronapoker/README.md

 Requirements: JDK 17 or newer for both building and running, and Apache Maven 3.x.
 Maven compiles against the Java 17 API baseline, and CI builds and tests on JDK 17.

 For an ordinary build from a clean clone, use the product reactor.
-It builds the shared core/assets once and then packages both frontends:
+It builds the core, assets and GDX application and then packages one executable:

 ```bash
 git clone https://github.com/tonikelope/coronapoker.git